-- Sessions will take place in the Baker Building, South Wing Mechanics Laboratory, during weeks 2 to 8. - This activity does involve preliminary work, approximately 30 minutes: read the lab sheet carefully before the session. - Book a timeslot online.
+- Sessions will take place in the Baker Building, South Wing Mechanics Laboratory, during weeks 2 to 8 (Fridays and Wednesdays, 11am-1pm) - This activity does involve preliminary work, approximately 40 minutes: read the lab sheet carefully and watch the demonstration video before the session. - Book a timeslot online via the moodle site. - The practical needs to be done in pairs, with at least one member of the pair being comfortable riding the stationary bicycle.
+It is not possible to perform the experiment individually. - The lab report must be written individually.
+All data processing, analysis and interpretation performed after the lab session must be done independently and not in collaboration with each other or anyone else.